arias9306/arias9306.github.io/src/content/blog/angular-signals.md

 ---
 date: 2024-07-20
 title: Angular Signals
 description: In Angular, a signal is a way to keep track of a value and let others know when that value changes.
 Signals can hold any type of value, from simple numbers to complex data.
 You get a signal's value by calling its getter function, which helps Angular know where the signal is used.
-Signals can be either **writable**, meaning you can change their value, or **read-only**, meaning the value cannot be changed.
+Signals can be either writable, meaning you can change their value, or read-only, meaning the value cannot be changed.
 tags: ['angular', 'signals']
 category: Angular
 ---